NFLSmathCircle/Weekly-Sudoku/README.md

 ### How can I hand in my finished sudoku?

 You can print them, finish them and put them in the bag where we offer new sudoku every week.

+You can also take a photo or scan your finished sudoku and send it(them) to the monitor of the organization.